Frameworkium/frameworkium-core/README.md

 Frameworkium
 =======================

-This project is based on Ardesco's [Selenium-Maven-Template](https://github.com/Ardesco/Selenium-Maven-Template) with some handy added extras for getting started quickly with Selenium and Appium.
+This project is based on Ardesco's [Selenium-Maven-Template](https://github.com/Ardesco/Selenium-Maven-Template) and Joe VDW's [Bootstrapium](https://github.com/joevanderwee/bootstrapium) with some handy added extras for getting started quickly with Selenium and Appium.

-//TODO - Update
-The easiest way to get starting is by using [bootstrapium-vagrant](https://github.com/jvanderwee/bootstrapium-vagrant) to create a VM with Bootstrapium and its dependencies pre-installed.

-If you do not wish to use Vagrant then clone this project and ensure PhantomJS and chrome-driver are on your path.
+Ensure PhantomJS and chrome-driver are on your path.

 Open the ``` frameworkium ``` directory in a terminal window/command prompt and run ``` mvn clean verify ``` to run the example tests using PhantomJS.